Are you working in Singapore and longing to share the array of benefits Singaporeans enjoy?

 You may possess many credentials, awards and achievements.
 To highlight them and boost your application, our expert in-house writers will collate these admirable qualities in a cover letter for the officials to assess your strengths.
 Your cover letter will be the key towards securing that status.

 From start to finish, our specialists from Paul Immigrations will have your back.
 The experienced experts have a systematic approach to prepare you for the submission process.
 They are readily available to answer your queries at any time to ease all your concerns and eliminate confusions.

 Seeking professional advice would help you meet the requirements laid by ICA and strategise how to boost your application.
 Our experienced specialists can guide you on what to expect, your next course of action and provide sound tips to ensure your PR approval.

 If you will be expecting a pay raise really soon, we suggest that you choose to wait.
 But if you wish to go ahead, you may proceed but when the time arrives, you should update ICA with the relevant changes.
-If you had applied for SPR previously and gotten rejected the last time with the same circumstances, there are options to reapply too.

 Your salary and family background alone does not decide your PR approval.
 ICA looks into various other factors as following but not limited to:

 Having your profile looked through by a reputable immigration consultancy firm will let you understand your eligibility best.
 Our specialists at Paul Immigrations are highly qualified to navigate you through the application process and bestow sound advice to increase your chances of approval.
 Contact us today to find out how.